LauraFlorio/AdventureWorks-SQL-Excel/README.md

 # AdventureWorks-SQL-Excel
 Data cleansing, analysis and dashboard using SQL and Excel

-Project developed as assignment of the course SQL Impressionador from HashtagTreinamentos.
+This project was developed as one of the assignments of the SQL Impressionador course from HashtagTreinamentos.

-The goal of this project was to present, on a dashboard, 4 indicators obteined with the dataset AdvetureWorks2019 updated:
+The project goal was to present, on a dashboard, 4 indicators obtained with the dataset AdvetureWorks2019 updated:

 1. Total Internet Sales by Category
 2. Total Internet Sales by OrderDate Month